lsssmmns/BTSTrackerSquad/README.md

 <br/>Hi, I'm Alyssa Simmons and I will be the **role** for our team.
 I am a fourth year Electrical Engineering major and I am excited to learn more about interactive web design over the course of this project. <br/><br/><br/>

 <img align="left" width="100" height="100" src="photos/yahaira.png">
 Hi, I'm Yahaira Cortez and I will be the **data specialist** for our team.
-I am a fourth year Cognitive Science major and Digital Humanities minor and I am excited to strengthen my coding skills and learn how to create and embed interactive maps.
+I am a fourth year Cognitive Science major and Digital Humanities minor and I am excited to learn about web design and how to create and embed interactive maps.
 <br/><br/><br/>

 <img align="left" width="100" height="100" src="photos/mariana.png">